Muhumuza7325/OMD/README.md

 2.  **Extract and Make Executable the Scripts:**
     Open the downloaded ZIP archive and locate the files ending with `_tutorial.sh`.
 Extract these files into the `Omd` directory you just created in your home directory.
 Choose files bearing the names of the subjects you are interested in.

     Next, you need to make these files executable.
-Open your terminal application.
-Type `chmod +x ~/Omd/*.sh` and press Enter.
-This command gives the scripts permission to run.
+Type `sudo chown -R omd:omd ~/Omd` (Remember to change omd to your user name e.g., `sudo chown -R irene:irene ~/Omd`) in the terminal and press Enter (if you don't know what and where the terminal is, search for it from the Apps on your computer).
+Also type `sudo chomd -R 777 ~/Omd` in the terminal and press Enter.
+These two commands give the scripts permission to run.

 3.  **Extract the Desktop Shortcuts:**
     Locate the files ending with `_tutorial.desktop` in the downloaded ZIP archive.
 Extract these files to your Desktop.
 Equally choose files bearing the names of the subjects you are interested in.

 4.  **Extract and Rename the Logo:**
     From the downloaded ZIP archive, find the file named `logo.jpeg`.
 Extract this file into the `Omd` directory in your home directory.
 This will allow the desktop shortcut to have our logo.
 Once it's there, rename the file to `.logo.jpeg` (note the dot at the beginning).
 This often makes the file hidden in some file managers.